Buyer GuideBuyer evaluation

 Tools without: Most PO generators, basic PO tools, Stocky.

-Receiving has to update inventory in real time, not via a nightly batch.
+Receiving has to update inventory promptly, not sit in a nightly or weekly batch.

-Why real-time matters for small teams: a small team doing 5–10 POs a week sometimes has two suppliers delivering on the same morning.
+Why freshness matters for small teams: a small team doing 5–10 POs a week sometimes has two suppliers delivering on the same morning.
 If receiving lag is 24 hours, the buyer might re-order something at 4pm that arrived at 10am, doubling the next inbound.
-At small-team scale, one double-order is half a week's margin on that SKU.

 The architecture small teams need:

-• Receive event → inventory state updates within seconds
+• Receive event -> inventory state updates quickly through the supported sync path

 • Next replenishment recommendation reads the new state